 January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continued the substantive requirements of the
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.

-Applies to all decisions made on or after October 29, 2020.
-APPLICATION:
+Applies to all decisions made on or after January 1, 2023.